Patrick Ewing fired by Georgetown; went 13-50 last 2 seasons

 During last offseason, all three of Ewing’s assistant coaches were replaced and several new players were brought in, but that did not help matters.
 And speculation about Ewing’s future that already was whirring only grew louder as this season fell apart.

-This January, Reed responded to a request for an interview by issuing a statement to The Associated Press that called Ewing’s stint at his alma mater a “challenging and frustrating time.”
+In January, Reed responded to a request for an interview by issuing a statement to The Associated Press that called Ewing’s stint a “challenging and frustrating time.”
 Reed also said then that Ewing “understands that it is imperative to get the program back on track.”

-Hours later, with Georgetown President Jack DeGioia in attendance, the Hoyas lost to Villanova, their record-setting 25th Big East setback in a row.
+Hours later, with DeGioia in attendance, the Hoyas lost to Villanova, their record-setting 25th Big East setback in a row.

 “My future is my future,” Ewing said after that defeat.
 “I’ll be the head coach at Georgetown until the president or the board decides for me to move on. ...
 You know, a friend of mine sent me a quote today: ‘It’s not how many times you get knocked down; it’s how many times you get up.’
 We got knocked down, so all we’re going to do is keep on getting up.”